impostorsguides/impostorsguides.github.io/rbenv/part-2/2-g-content.md

 }
 ```

 We start by asserting that `$RBENV_ROOT` does not exist on our machine.
-Since `RBENV_ROOT` does not appear [in the command file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version){:target="_blank" rel="noopener"}, it's not immediately apparent why we do this.
-There's no explanation in [the PR which introduced this test](https://github.com/rbenv/rbenv/commit/ab9ebb9d0ddb440e5546e2eb1d1bf3e483f8b017){:target="_blank" rel="noopener"}, either.
+Since `RBENV_ROOT` does not appear [in the command file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version){:target="_blank" rel="noopener" }, it's not immediately apparent why we do this.
+There's no explanation in [the PR which introduced this test](https://github.com/rbenv/rbenv/commit/ab9ebb9d0ddb440e5546e2eb1d1bf3e483f8b017){:target="_blank" rel="noopener" }, either.

 I suspect this is happening because part of running `rbenv --version` is running the `rbenv` file, which includes [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L54-L59) here.
 We likely assert that `RBENV_ROOT` is empty because, if it weren't, the non-default version of RBENV that `RBENV_ROOT` pointed to could be using an unexpected version number, and therefore our test would have unexpected output.
 We want `RBENV_ROOT` to be set to the default value by the `rbenv` command, thereby making our version number easy to predict.